cjhoward92/cjhoward92.github.io/_posts/2021-09-26-encapsulation-made-simple.md

 This post is greater than 300 words.
 I tried.

-Encapsulation is often misunderstood as to just mean "A means of hiding data".
-Encapsulation is really a tool for hiding information _around_ data and how data is used, leading to highly extensible data structures.
+Encapsulation is often misunderstood as to just mean "a means of hiding data".
+Encapsulation is really a tool for hiding how you operate on data.

 #### What is encapsulation?

-Encapsulation is referred to as ["information hiding"](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)#Information_hiding).
-You use it to hide how you operate on data.
-It is easy to share code to manipulate data across your app.
-Instead, you can build encapsulated components to manage your data and reference those versus the data directly.

-For instance, say you have a contact with a name.
+Let's use an example.
+Say you have a contact with a name.
 You think the full name is a first and last name.
 So you write some code:

 {% highlight typescript %}
 const getFullName = (firstName: string, lastName: string): string => `${firstName} ${lastName}`;